arnabgcp/bookstore-springboot/README.md

 This Terraform code will:

-- create a High Available Cloud SQL Data Base in the mentioned region and imports sample data into into the DB
+- create a High Available Cloud SQL Data Base in the mentioned region and imports sample data into the Bookstore DB
 - Create a publicly accessible GKE cluster
 - Deploy application containers on the GKE cluster (source docker images are stored on public docker hub)
 - Creates an [Ingress Service](https://kubernetes.io/docs/concepts/services-networking/ingress/) for accessing the application
+- show output of DB insatance which will be used in step [Connect Cloud SQL DB](#connect-cloud-SQL-DB)

 At the end of `terraform apply`, we need to wait for 5-10 minutes to have a working cluster with application running on it